Child and Teen Therapy

 Click on the link below for more information!

 No child deserves to feel anxiety, depression, anger, low self-esteem, or that they will not succeed in school or with their friends.
 Counseling service for this young age group is usually focused on the parent or caregiver-child relationship.
-At this ages, the goal is to assist children in counseling to find ways to increase their successes, improve their self-esteem, identify strengths, and help them become more successful in managing their feelings and ability to solve problems.
+At this age, the goal is to assist children in counseling to find ways to increase their successes, improve their self-esteem, identify strengths, and help them become more successful in managing their feelings and ability to solve problems.

 If you are a parent of a teenager, you understand and experience the unique set of experiences occurring in this challenging stage of their lives.
 Being a pre-teen or teenager isn’t easy.
 It’s often the most difficult time in their lives.
 It is not uncommon for depression, anxiety, anger, relationship issues and school problems to arise during this time.
-Teenager don’t understand what is happening or why they are acting this way, and often feel alone, misunderstood and isolated.
+Teenagers don’t understand what is happening or why they are acting this way, and often feel alone, misunderstood and isolated.

 With all of this going on in a teenager’s life, it isn’t uncommon for them to try out different roles and masks to see what fits as they begin to define themselves as adults.
 These different roles can cause your teenager to experiment with new friends, clothes, hair styles, music, sexuality and religion.
 This period of time marks the beginning of significant emotional, biological, social, and intellectual changes within themselves.